ToxiChris/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints a confused smiley
+script that Display the content of the /etc/passwd file.